riccardoserraino/riccardoserraino/README.md

 ## I'm **Riccardo Serraino**
 You are now in my personal github page!

-⚙️ Passionate about engineering solutions and innovation
-🏡 Born in Bologna
+⚙️ Passionate about engineering solutions and innovation in Robotics, Automation and Control 🏡 Born in Bologna
 📍 Based in Milan
 🎓 BSc in Automation Engineering @ Alma Mater Studiorum - Università di Bologna